akalink/VRC-Liars-Dice/README.md

 ~~- [CyanPlayerObjectPool](https://github.com/CyanLaser/CyanPlayerObjectPool)~~

 ### Instructions
+1. Download the most recent release (download link is to the right)
-~~1.
-Download and Import the dependencies to your World's Unity Project (listed above).~~
+2. Import the Unity Package into your World Unity Project

-~~2.
-Download the Import the unity package (do not clone this repo)~~

-~~3.
-There are two Prefab files required.
-Drag both the PlayObjectAssigner Prefab and the Liar's Dice Table Prefab into your scene.~~

-~~4.
-A PlayerObjectPool will be added to your scene automatically, You're done!~~
+3. Import the Liars Dice Prefab into your scene **OR** generate using Window -> Liar's Dice Table -> Generate Only Table

 ### Credits